 The first year provides students with a broad education in basic science disciplines with a focus on the practice of anesthesiology.
 Students begin with the fundamental aspects of anesthesia, including basic physiology and pharmacology, and the skills involved in the administration of anesthesia and associated invasive and non-invasive monitoring.
 This is the thrust of our didactic curriculum, which is the primary focus of the initial semesters, allowing students to lay a solid foundation for their practice.

 The didactic coursework is paired with simulation laboratory courses and gradually increasing clinical experience in the general operating rooms of adult hospitals.
-By the fall semester, students are in the clinical setting up to three days a week and, by spring, four days a week.
+By the fall semester, students are in the clinical setting up to three days a week, and up to four days a week by spring semester.
 In these settings, students hone the procedural skills learned in simulation labs and apply didactic theory while providing anesthesia for intra-abdominal, minor vascular, otolaryngological, dental, ophthalmological, gynecological, orthopedic, and outpatient surgical procedures.

 The intention of the first year is to indoctrinate students into the patient care environment.
 While clinical exposure increases gradually over time, it is important to note that CWRU MSA students are in the operating room almost immediately.
-Clinical exposure begins following a three-week “Boot Camp,” in which students are immersed in didactic instruction, lectures, and simulation lab.
-Developed by CWRU instructors, this unique approach enables students to get a firm footing in the operating room and enables them to feel confident entering the operating room in the first month of coursework.
+Clinical exposure begins after a three-week “Boot Camp” in which students are immersed in didactic instruction, lectures, and simulation labs.
+Developed by CWRU instructors, this unique approach enables students to get a firm footing in the operating room and enables them to feel confident entering the operating room during the first month of coursework.

 Throughout the clinical experience, students learn to collaborate with and perform anesthetic management under the supervision of anesthesiologists, certified anesthesiologist assistants, senior anesthesia residents, and fellows.
 In the spring semester, students begin the most innovative portion of the CWRU MSA curriculum, which integrates advanced simulation skill labs with crisis management, Anesthesia Non-Technical Skills lab work, and our highly interactive Clinical Decision Making course.
 Together, these courses maximize students’ technical skills, test and improve their crisis management, and deepen their knowledge of anesthetic management.